emersion/go-webdav/README.md

 # go-webdav

-A Go library for WebDAV
+A Go library for WebDAV.

+## License

+BSD